 Velocity is a measure of both speed and direction of a moving object.

 Difference: Speed is a distance an object goes in unit time.
-Velocity is displacement made in unit time.

-Difference: Speed is a scalar quantity − it only has magnitude and cannot be zero.
-Velocity is a vector quantity − it has both magnitude and direction and it can be zero.
+Velocity is a vector quantity – it has both magnitude and direction and it

 Converter: Fahrenheit to Celsius and Celsius to Fahrenheit

-Temperature Fahrenheit:
+Temperature in Fahrenheit:

 °F

-↔ Temperature Celsius
+↔ Temperature in Celsius:

 °C